ARM-software/abi-aa/aapcs64/aapcs64.rst

 - Unlike in the 32-bit AAPCS, named integral values must be narrowed by the callee rather than the caller.

-- Unlike in the 32-bit AAPCS, half-precision floating-point values can be passed directly (and HFAs of half- precision floats are also permitted).
+- Unlike in the 32-bit AAPCS, half-precision floating-point values can be passed directly (and HFAs of half-precision floats are also permitted).

 - Any part of a register or a stack slot that is not used for an argument (padding bits) has unspecified content at the callee entry point.